-- consider the effect of the proposed development on the heritage significance of the place and any Aboriginal object known or reasonably likely to be located at the place by means of an adequate investigation and assessment (which may involve consideration of a heritage impact statement), and - b) notify the local Aboriginal communities, in writing or in such other manner as may be appropriate, about the application and take into consideration any response received within 28 days after the notice is sent.
+- a) consider the effect of the proposed development on the heritage significance of the place and any Aboriginal object known or reasonably likely to be located at the place by means of an adequate investigation and assessment (which may involve consideration of a heritage impact statement), and - b) notify the local Aboriginal communities, in writing or in such other manner as may be appropriate, about the application and take into consideration any response received within 28 days after the notice is sent.

-5.4.4 Coroners Act 1980
+5.4.4 Coroners Act 2009

-Part 6A of the Coroners Act 1980 (NSW) provides for the disposal of human remains but applies only to deaths that have occurred in the last 100 years.
+Chapter 9 of the Coroners Act 2009 (NSW) provides for the disposal of human remains but applies only to deaths that have occurred in the last 100 years.
 Any future burials within HCC cemeteries would come under the regulations in this Act.

-5.4.5 Public Health Act 1991
+5.4.5 Public Health Act 2010 and Public Health Regulation 2012

-A regulation established under Section 82 of the Public Health Act 1991 (NSW) applies to the proper disposal of dead bodies and the management of cemeteries.
+Relating to protection of Public Health interests, this regulation established under Section 134 of the Public Health Act 2010 (NSW) applies to the proper disposal of dead bodies and the management of cemeteries.
 Provisions under this Act relating to the establishment and maintenance of a burials register and inspections of any part of a cemetery by an environmental health officer apply to each of the cemeteries in HCC care.
 Under this Act bodies are not to be exhumed from graves unless under the direct order of a coroner of following approval from the Director-General.